HellfunDigital/Ironhands/.github/README.md

 ## Current Status
 Currently, the game features a basic battle system where a player can select from four different attacks to use against an enemy.
 The game also includes a game over screen that displays whether the player won or lost the battle.
 This is the current starting point, and more features and mecha will be added in the future.

+## View Online
+* View in a No-Download Test Environment: Ironhands - Battlescreen.

 # Battle Screen (Working)

 The Battle folder contains the files for a battle between a player and an enemy, with the player able to select from four different attacks to use against the enemy.
 The game also includes a game over screen that displays whether the player won or lost the battle.